 The gauge indicates the engine coolant temperature when the ignition switch is on.
 The engine operating temperature will vary with changes in weather and engine load.

-If the needle moves to the "H" position and flashes, your engine is too hot.
+If the needle moves into the red zone, your engine is too hot.
 If your vehicle overheats, stop your vehicle and allow the engine to cool.

 Your vehicle may overheat during severe operating conditions, such as: